julioolvr/blog/source/posts/2016-06-16-telegram-bot-fsm-async-await.md

 This could've been done without waiting for replies - just make the bot send the message "Stopping" if the user sent the message
 "stop".
 It wouldn't actually _stop_ doing anything, but the end result would be the same.
-Let's do it waiting for a user reply for now and then we'll an example which really needs the replies in the next step.
+Let's do it waiting for a user reply for now and then we'll see an example which really needs the replies in the next step.

-We'll use the [`ForceReply`](https://core.telegram.org/bots/api#forcereply) option in the send messages API to do make Telegram automatically show the user the UI to reply to the bot's last message.
+We'll use the [`ForceReply`](https://core.telegram.org/bots/api#forcereply) option in the send messages API to make Telegram automatically show the user the UI to reply to the bot's last message.
 Our code for sending the echo will now look like this:

 ```js